-репогмеd as follows: Step Action 1 Make sure that the system-side end of the HV connection cable protruding from the side of the cable reel is not connected with the high-voltage connector panel.
+Step Action 1 Make sure that the system-side end of the HV connection cable protruding from the side of the cable reel is not connected with the high-voltage connector panel.
 2 Unwind the HV connection cable.
 3 Connect the HV connection cable to the test object using suitable connection clamps.
 Follow the instructions and drawings on the following pages.
 4 Connect the system-side end of the HV connection cable to the HV connector panel.
 Follow the instructions and drawings on the following pages.
-Systems with a TDM 45 test and diagnosis module and internal tan delta measurement have two different earth connections at the diagnostic output (DIAG), one of which (only TanDelta + MWT) is intended exclusively for tan delta measurements: Internal tan delta All other operating modes measurement via the DIAG output DIAG Only Tanbelta + MWT
+Systems with a TDM 45 test and diagnosis module and internal tan delta measurement have two different earth connections at the diagnostic output (DIAG), one of which (only TanDelta + MWT) is intended exclusively for tan delta measurements: Internal tan delta measurement All other operating modes via the DIAG output 5 If required, also connect phases L2 and L3 in the same way with the test object.
+Connection cables which are not required for the current measurement task, are to be short-circuited at the metal bar next to the cable reel.